WebDev-Guild/webdev-guild.github.io/journeyman/webdev/markdown.md

 ## Extra Learning

-- Watch [this video](https://www.youtube.com/watch?v=_gknWWa2OF0) which is helpfull for visual learners.
+- Watch [this video](https://www.youtube.com/watch?v=_gknWWa2OF0) which is helpful for visual learners.
+- [Commonmark Help](http://commonmark.org/help/) Another interactive tutorial for Markdown.

 *This list is by no means complete.
 Feel free to add an issue or put in a pull request to update it.*